IBM/ibmi-bob/docs/prepare-the-project/convert-source-code.md

 [How to use `makei svtsrcpf` command](cli/makei?id=cvtsrcpf)

+Once the conversion is done, remember to rename any `.RPGLE` include files to `.RPGLEINC`.
+If you want to compile using CRTBNDRPG, rename it to `.PGM.RPGLE`.
+Same for `.PGM.CBLLE` and `.PGM.CLLE`
 ---

 Now you have converted the source files into an IFS directory.
 Make sure put them in a Bob project after conversion.
 You will need some special files to enable Bob.
 This is fully described in [Project metadata](project-metadata) and [Create a New Project](prepare-the-project/create-a-new-project).